UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 ### Update the local Gateway IPs in Azure Stack

-1. In The Public Azure portal, navigate to the Connections blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *networking* section.
+1. In the Public Azure portal, navigate to the Connections blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *networking* section.

     ![Connections button under all services in public Azure](images/azs-public-browser-services-connections-button.png)